Plenary Panel Sessions

 - Michael Woolcock, Lead Social Scientist in the World Bank's Development Research Group, with his research focusing on strategies for enhancing state capability for implementation, on crafting more effective interaction between informal and formal justice systems, and on using mixed methods to assess the effectiveness of "complex" development interventions.

-- Jill Scholfield, Pro Vice-Chancellor and Dean of Faculty of Business and Social Sciences at Kingston University, London, with 10 years experience in healthcare management in the NHS and BUPA, and subsequent academic experience focusing on Implementation theory in the NHS.
+- Jill Schofield, Pro Vice-Chancellor and Dean of Faculty of Business and Social Sciences at Kingston University, London, with 10 years experience in healthcare management in the NHS and BUPA, and subsequent academic experience focusing on Implementation theory in the NHS.